4-DMAPandSadness/EfsTA/User Guide.md

 Here the analysis process starts.
 The first step is to provide the program with the directory, where the data for the analysis is located.
 To provide the data simply copy and past the directory in the designated textfield or click the Browse-Button to choose the directory via a directory dialog.

-Note that the program only recognizes data in the form of three separate *.txt-files* for the wavelengths/field, delays and measured absorption ending with *lambda.txt* / *field.txt*,*delay.txt* and *spectra.txt* respectively.
+Note that the program only recognizes data in the form of three separate *.txt-files* for the wavelengths/field, delays and measured absorption ending with *lambda.txt* / *field.txt*, *delay.txt* and *spectra.txt* respectively.

 If a directory is selected which was previously used to analyse data the inputs made for the previous analysis will be restored.
 To clear out all these inputs, in case completely different parameters should be used, the Clear Cache-Button will delete all inputs.

 If the directory is a new one with a fresh set of data all inputfields will be empty.
 The data can be shaped if required.
 The wavelength/field and delay domain can be specified by providing upper and lower limits e.g. if the data was measured for delays between -10 ps and 4000 ps but artifacts around time 0 are a problem the lower bound for the delay values can be set to 0.4, so that only the data starting from 0.4 ps will be used.
 Additionally if the data was meassured in ODU but should be displayed as mOUD a data multiplier can be set e.g. 1000.
 These parameters are all optional and can be left empty.

-In this tab you can also provide labels for the x-,y- and z-axis of the plots.
+In this tab the user can also provide labels for the x-,y- and z-axis of the plots.
 The program will always start with the preset for fsTA data but in principle every kind of time resolved data can be anaylsed e.g. trEPR.
-To change the preset you can either choose a different preset or write your own labels in the textfields located beneath the preset-combobox.
+To change the preset the user can either choose a different preset or write their own labels in the textfields located beneath the preset-combobox.
 These labels work with LaTeX code but to display the units correctly name and unit need to be separated by a "slash".

 After providing the data and shaping it the next step is to decide if the data should be analysed using global liftime analysis or global target analysis.
-Only one option can be selected.
+Only one option can be selected at a time.

 Note that this program relies on the user approximately knowing how many species there are throughout the measurment and for how long they exist.
 If such knowledge is not yet available we recommend to skip to the Plotting-tab to plot the raw unanalysed data.
 The heatmap plot of the data may help to derive additional knowledge about the system.